MicrosoftDocs/sdk-api/sdk-api-src/content/photoacquire/nn-photoacquire-iphotoacquireoptionsdialog.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NN:photoacquire.IPhotoAcquireOptionsDialog
+title: IPhotoAcquireOptionsDialog
+author: windows-sdk-content
+description: The IPhotoAcquireOptionsDialog interface is used to display an options dialog box in which the user can select photo acquisition settings such as file name formats, as well as whether or not to rotate images, to prompt for a tag name, or to erase photos from the camera after importing.
-old-location:
+old-location: picacq\iphotoacquireoptionsdialog.htm
-old-project:
+old-project: acquisition
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver:
+ms.assetid: 075e188f-e533-403d-be06-6a3260479f1a
+ms.author: windowssdkdev
+ms.date: 05/25/2018
+ms.keywords: IPhotoAcquireOptionsDialog, IPhotoAcquireOptionsDialog interface [Picture Acquisition], IPhotoAcquireOptionsDialog interface [Picture Acquisition],described, IPhotoAcquireOptionsDialogInterface, photoacquire/IPhotoAcquireOptionsDialog, picacq.iphotoacquireoptionsdialog
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: interface
+req.header: photoacquire.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt:
+req.target-min-winversvr:
+req.kmdf-ver: